Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 (3) JUNIOR BOWLS

 • If your club is serious about introducing children to the game you should have at least one set of junior bowls.
-Most children up to 11 years ols can not handle size 00 bowls.
-For a big group you can use indoor bowls but a serious tryer should be able to use the junior bowls $319 per set.
-One source from the Lawn Bowls Shop
+Most children up to 11 years olds can not handle size 00 bowls.
+For a big group you can use indoor bowls but a serious tryer should be able to use junior bowls which are available from Velocity Lawn bowls in a range of colours and sizes at $220 per set.
+Click on the image to go to their site

 • INTRODUCING PEOPLE TO THE GAME